 What Can You Do?

-If you suspect that your child has dyslexia or has been recently diagnosed, you need remediation.
+If you suspect that your child has dyslexia or has been recently diagnosed, remediation is the next step.
 At Child Success Center, we offer individualized Educational Therapy to help your child find success.
 We use results driven reading programs like Lindamood Bell, Wilson, and Orton Gillingham to create personalized intervention strategies for each child.
 We also tackle processing, fluency, writing, and emotional well-being.
 Our goal is to work as a team with your family, your child’s teachers, and other professionals to give your child a positive learning experience.
 Our intensive Spark program has proven to help students gain one grade level in reading in just six weeks!

 - It is a myth that the only determining factor of dyslexia is letter reversal (the most pronounced being “b” and “d”).
 While children diagnosed as dyslexic can reverse their “b’s” and “d’s” and their “p’s” and “q’s,” there are many other elements of this diagnosis.